Joint Online Parameter Estimation and Optimal Sensor Placement for the Partially Observed Stochastic Advection-Diffusion Equation: Numerical Results

 \subsubsection{Simulation II}

-In our second numerical experiment, we investigate the performance of our algorithm in a scenario where the optimal sensor placement depends on the value of one of the model parameters.
+In our second numerical experiment, we investigate the performance of our algorithm in a scenario where the optimal sensor placement depends to a significant extent on the value of one of the model parameters.
 In this simulation, we will assume that the values of $\theta_{2:9} = (\sigma^2,\zeta,\rho_1,\gamma,\alpha,\mu_x,\mu_y,\tau^2)$ are known, and fixed equal to their true values, while the value of $\theta_1 = \rho_0$ is unknown.
-The true value and the initial value of the unknown parameter are given by $\hat{\rho} = 0.3$ and $\rho_0 = 0.01$, respectively.
+The true value and the initial value of the unknown parameter are given by ${\rho}_0^{*} = 0.3$ and $\rho_0 = 0.01$, respectively.

-We also now assume that we have $n_y = 5$ sensors in $\Pi = [0,1]^2$, all of which are independent, have zero bias, and the same variance.
+We now assume that we have $n_y = 5$ sensors in $\Pi = [0,1]^2$, all of which are independent, have zero bias, and the same variance.
 The locations of the first 4 sensors are fixed, while the location of the final sensor is to be optimised.
-In contrast to the previous simulation, we now suppose that our objective is to obtain the optimal sensor placement with respect to the state estimate over the entire spatial domain (i.e., not only at a set of target locations).
-This is achieved by setting the spatial weighting matrix $M_n\in\mathbb{R}^{n\times n}$ equal to $I_n$, the $n\times n$ identity matrix, in the sensor placement objective function.
+In contrast to the previous simulation, we now suppose our objective is to obtain the optimal sensor placement with respect to the state estimate over the entire spatial domain (i.e., not weighted towards a set of target locations).
+This is achieved by setting the spatial weighting operator $\mathcal{M} = \mathds{1}$ (i.e., the identity operator) in the sensor placement objective function.
 The locations of the fixed sensors, and the initial location of the sensor whose location is to be optimised, are shown in Figure \ref{fig_sim2_plot2}b.

 It remains to specify the learning rates $\smash{\{\gamma_{\rho_0}(t)\}_{t\geq 0}}$ and $\smash{\{\gamma_{\boldsymbol{o}_5}(t)\}_{t\geq 0}}$.
 In this case, we set $\smash{\gamma_{\rho_0}(t)= 0.1t^{-0.55}}$ and $\smash{\gamma_{\boldsymbol{o}_5}(t)= 0.1t^{-0.51}}$, implying that the sensor placements move on a faster timescale than the parameter estimates.
 Thus, as outlined previously, $\boldsymbol{o}(t)$ should asymptotically track $\smash{\boldsymbol{o}^{*}(\rho_0(t))}$, the sensor placement which is optimal with respect to the current parameter estimate.
 This is clearly advantageous in the current scenario, in which the optimal sensor placement is known to depend on the unknown model parameter.
 This is clearly visualised in Figure \ref{fig_sim2}, which contains plots of the asymptotic sensor placement objective function, and the corresponding optimal sensor placement, for several different values of the unknown model parameter.
 For this configuration of fixed sensors, we observe that the optimal location of the additional sensor is to the south-east (or north-west) of centre for small $\rho_0$ (Figure \ref{fig_sim2a}), and converges to the centre as $\rho_0$ increases (Figures \ref{fig_sim2_b} - \ref{fig_sim2_d}).